tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 If you're able to use one of your recoveries (or otherwise get healed) while you are dying, ignore your current negative hit points.
 Start from 0 and add the hit points you've regained.

 If one of your allies is unconscious and you don't have magic to heal them, you can still stabilize them to keep them from dying.
-Get next to them and make a DC 10 healing skill check using Wisdom as a standard action.
+Get next to them and make a DC 10 survival skill check using Wisdom as a standard action.
 Failure wastes your standard action, but doesn't hurt your friend.
 Success stabilizes your ally.
 If your stabilization check is 25+, you treat their wounds so quickly that it only takes a quick action; you can use your standard action normally that turn.

 A stabilized character is still unconscious, rolling death saves on their turn, but failed death saves no longer take them a step closer to death.
 Ignore failed death saves while stabilized.